-Types of Sponsorship: How many are there?
+Types of Sponsorship in sport: How many are there?

-We won’t answer all of this today (although we’ll try to soon!) but will focus on the different types of sponsorship and what it is that they can provide, as well as offering some tips on what you should be thinking about at the next stage of the decision-making process.
+We won’t answer all of this today (although we’ll try to soon!) but we will focus on the different types of sponsorship and what it is that they can provide, as well as offering some tips on what you should be thinking about at the next stage of the decision-making process.

-Types of Sponsorship
+Different Types of Sponsorship in Sports

 If that is the case – for example if you want to reach a community sports demographic, or fans of a local team – you don’t need this far-reaching audience.
 Your audience might need to be smaller, more specific, and more likely to buy into your brand as it plays directly into their interests or life.
-Official or technical partnerships can give you this.
+Maybe the right choice is to support youth sports at a local level and again Official or technical partnerships can give you this.

 What are the advantages of sponsorship?